CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoCloudInfraTech.md

 * Stop a running container: `$ docker container stop <container id/name>`

 * Delete a stopped container: `$ docker container rm <container id/name>`

+### Podman

+* [Podman](https://podman.io/), or Pod Manager, is an open source, daemonless tool designed to simplify the searching, running, building, sharing, and deploying of applications using Open Containers Initiative (OCI) containers and container images.
+Podman provides a command line interface (CLI) that is very similar to the Docker CLI.
+It comes with a GUI that allows developers to interact with images and containers in a visual fashion - the Podman Desktop for Linux, macOS, and Windows.
+Podman also relies on an OCI-compliant Container Runtime such as runc to create the running containers, making it a great alternative containerization tool to Docker.
+Another Podman advantage is its capability to run containers in rootless mode by default, while rooted mode is also supported if desired.
+Docker on the other hand only recently has introduced rootless mode, while rooted container mode has been its default mode.
+Podman's image building process may use a Containerfile, similar in format to the popular Dockerfile.

+* Red Hat, the developers of Podman, created two additional open source tools designed to operate within the container images landscape.
+[Buildah](https://buildah.io/) supports container image builds one step at a time by taking an interactive approach to processing Dockerfile instructions, while [Skopeo](https://github.com/containers/skopeo) is a tool designed to work with container images in both local and remote repositories.

+### Basic Podman Operations

+* List images available in the local cache: `$ podman image ls`
+* Pulling an alpine image from the Docker Hub registry into the local cache: `$ podman image pull docker.io/library/alpine`
+* Run a container from an image (if the image is not found in the local cache, it will be pulled from registry).
+The run command is equivalent of podman container create followed by podman container <id> start: `$ podman container run -it alpine sh`
+* Run a container in the background (-d option) from an nginx image from the Docker Hub registry: `$ podman container run -d docker.io/library/nginx`
+* List only running containers: `$ podman container ls`
+* List all containers: `$ podman container ls -a`
+* Inject a process inside a running container.
+This will start a bash shell in interactive (-i option) terminal (-t option) mode inside the container: `$ podman container exec -it <container_id/name> bash`
+* Stop a running container: `$ podman container stop <container id/name>`
+* Delete a stopped container: `$ podman container rm <container id/name>`

+### Additional CLI Tools

+* The containerd runtime came paired with the [ctr](https://github.com/projectatomic/containerd/tree/master/ctr) client, which was no match for Docker and Podman clients.
+While the ctr project is no longer maintained, a newer client, [nerdctl](https://github.com/containerd/nerdctl), advertised as a Docker-compatible client for containerd aims to make containerd more user friendly.
+Eventually, another client, [crictl](https://github.com/kubernetes-sigs/cri-tools/blob/master/docs/crictl.md), was created to support CRI-O. However, crictl can be configured for containerd and Docker as well.

+### Basic nerdctl and crictl Operations

+* List images available in the local cache: `$ nerdctl images`
+* Pulling an alpine image from the Docker Hub registry into the local cache: `$ nerdctl pull docker.io/library/alpine`
+* Run a container from an image (if the image is not found in the local cache it will be pulled from the registry): `$ nerdctl run -it alpine sh`
+* Run a container in the background (-d option) from an nginx image from the Docker Hub registry: `$ nerdctl run -d docker.io/library/nginx`
+* List images available in the local cache: `$ crictl images`
+* Pulling an alpine image from the Docker Hub registry into the local cache: `$ crictl pull alpine`
+* Run a container from an image (if the image is not found in the local cache it will be pulled from the registry): `$ crictl run -it alpine sh`
+* List running containers: `$ crictl ps`

+### Benefits of Using Containers

+Key benefits of using containers are:

+* They have a very light footprint.
+* They can be deployed very fast (within milliseconds).
+* They are a flexible solution, as they can run on any computer, infrastructure, or cloud environment.
+* They can be scaled up or down with ease.
+* There is a very rich ecosystem built around them.
+* Problem containers can be easily and quickly isolated when troubleshooting and solving problems.
+* Containers use less memory and CPU than VMs running similar workloads.
+* Increased productivity with reduced overhead.
+* They offer portability and consistency.